bastibe/transplant/README.rst

     f = matlab.figure() # create a Figure object
-    f.Visible = 'off' # modify a property of the Figure object matlab.set(f, 'Visible', 'on') # pass the Figure object to a function
+    f.Visible = 'off' # modify a property of the Figure object matlab.set(f, 'Visible', 'on') # pass the Figure object to a Matlab function

 In Matlab, some functions behave differently depending on the number of output arguments.
 By default, Transplant uses the Matlab function